 … we looked at it and saw an opportunity to play wiff-waff.”

-BoJo later asked that the British public “Bring Ping-Pong Home!”, which was considered to be a joke by everyone… except for entrepreneur Dov Penzik, who – no less than four years on – finally did just that, swinging open the doors to Bounce London.
+BoJo later asked that the British public “Bring Ping-Pong Home!”, which was considered to be a joke by everyone… except for entrepreneur Dov Penzik, who – no less than four years on – finally did just that, swinging open the doors to Bounce Farringdon.

-Set over 12,000 sq ft of a cool, subterranean, Russell Sage-designed space in Holborn – just 2 minutes’ walk from both Farringdon and Chancery Lane tubes – it features subway tiling, a vintage bar, fluorescent murals and graffiti-daubed portraits.
+Set over 12,000 sq ft of a cool, subterranean, Russell Sage-designed space in Holborn – just 2 minutes’ walk from both Farringdon and Chancery Lane tubes – Bounce Farringdon features subway tiling, a vintage bar, fluorescent murals and graffiti-daubed portraits.
 Not to mention an impressive 17 ping-pong tables; a 40 foot bar serving seasonally-inspired drinks; a DJ booth and a raised restaurant overlooking the action.

 Tables at Bounce can be booked for as long as you want, and if you’re planning a party you can even hire your own personal Games Guru to compère the evening and guide you through different minigames.
 For the tech whizzes, there’s the Wonderball table (above) – which offers digitally enhanced ping pong.
 And throughout your matches you can hail down waiters to bring cocktails directly to your table, like the Up In Smoke (it involves peated scotch, peach liqueur and gingerbread syrup) – before sitting down to 13″ pizzas and loaded nachos.

-In short, if table tennis was fun before the addition of cocktails, music and all of your friends – which it was – then Bounce has done more than bring it home… it’s actually made it better.
+In short, if table tennis was fun before the addition of cocktails, music and all of your friends – which it was – then Bounce Farringdon has done more than bring it home… it’s actually made it better.

 Boris couldn’t fail to disagree less.